RasmitDevkota/TSSORunItCodeIt2022/README.md

 ### Scoring Rubric

+_**Disclaimer:** This competition used an old version of the Scoring Rubric which did not scale points down for the Tasks portion.
+[Contact an event supervisor](./README.md#Event-Supervisors) (contact information linked at the bottom) for more information._

 [RasmitDevkota's Run It Code It Scoring Rubric](https://gist.github.com/DrAlienTech/f97fa4f7a6649ba6dd92d5579251837e)

 Points were allocated very generously based on completion of each step of the process, and partial points were awarded to teams who at least attempted a step, even if they didn't code it correctly.
 Note that the term "step" in this case refers to any non-trivial steps anywhere in the program, not necessarily a line of code or something within one of the tasks.
 No points were awarded for portions which were not attempted at all.